joshf/Indication/README.markdown

 Indication Readme
 ================

-Indication (previously SHTracker) is a PHP download counter.
+Indication is a PHP download counter.
 You can use it to track the number of times a link has been clicked or the number of times a file has been downloaded.
 Indication can also be used to hide affiliate links.

-The script uses SQL databases.
+The script uses a SQL database.
 It comes with an admin panel where you can view how many times a download has been accessed.
 You can also easily add, edit or remove downloads using the panel.
 Indication can also display the current count for a download on any web page.

 Features:
 ---------